bbsemih/reredis/README.md

 # reredis

-Re-implementation of Redis in Golang!
+Implementation of Redis in Golang by using the Redis Serialization Protocol (RESP).